Man in the Iron Mask: Dauger de Cavoye in prison at Saint-Lazare

+In 1953, however, French historian Georges Mongrédien published historical documents (Note: Mongrédien published two letters in an article for the 15 April 1953 issue of the French historical journal XVII^{e} siècle.
+In that article, he wrote that he owed his ability to publish them "to the extreme consideration of M^{me} la baronne de Sarret de Coussergues, and her two daughters, M^{lle} de Sarret and M^{me} la comtesse Emmanuel de Bertier de Sauvigny, who were kind enough to extract two previously unpublished documents from their family archives, to send me photocopies, and to authorise me to publish [them]."

-In 1953, however, French historian Georges Mongrédien published historical documents confirming that, in 1668, Eustache Dauger de Cavoye was already held at the Prison Saint-Lazare in Paris—an asylum, run by monks, which many families used in order to imprison their "black sheep"—and that he was still there in 1680, at the same time that "Eustache Dauger", was in custody in Pignerol, hundreds of miles away in the south.
-These documents include a letter dated 20 June 1678, full of self-pity, sent by Dauger de Cavoye to his sister, the Marquise de Fabrègues, in which he complains about his treatment in prison, where he had already been held "for more than 10 years", and how he was deceived by their brother Louis and by Clérac, their brother-in-law and the manager of Louis's estate.
+In the first of these two letters, addressed to his sister, the Marquise de Fabrègues, and dated 20 June 1678, Dauger de Cavoye mentions that he has been held in captivity "for more than ten years".
+In the second letter, addressed to the King but undated, he mentions that he has been "detained in the prisons of St Lazare by a lettre de cachet [issued] by Your Majesty for the last eleven-and-a-half years".) confirming that, in 1668, Eustache Dauger de Cavoye was already held at the Prison Saint-Lazare in Paris—an asylum, run by monks, which many families used in order to imprison their "black sheep"—and that he was still there in 1680, at the same time that "Eustache Dauger" was in custody in Pignerol, hundreds of miles away in the south.
+These documents include a letter dated 20 June 1678, full of self-pity, sent by Dauger de Cavoye to his sister, the Marquise de Fabrègues, (Note: In a footnote, Mongrédien explained that the Marquise de Fabrègues was Eustache's eldest sister, Louise-Henriette, who had married François-Antoine de Sarret, Marquis de Fabrègues et de Coussergues, Maréchal de camp.
+Widowed in December 1674, she survived until 1696.) in which he complains about his treatment in prison, where he had already been held "for more than 10 years", and how he was deceived by their brother Louis and by Clérac, their brother-in-law and the manager of Louis's estate.